alexfernandez803/remotion-dataset/README.md

     }
   }
 ```
-2. Another record from github that we learned the technique
+2. Another record from github that we learned a technique or inspiration.

 ```json
   {